 Continue reading “Hereditary, Hauntings and How to End a Ghost Story”

 The woman to the left is Ella Draper.
 If you keep up with online conspiracy theories, you may well be familiar with her.
-If not, here’s a short introduction (I encourage you to read the judicial document for more).
+If not, here’s a short introduction (I encourage you to read this judicial document for more).

 Ella Draper is a UK citizen who, alongside her boyfriend Abraham Christie, abused the two children she had with a previous partner.
 The judge presiding over the case stated that “torture is a strong word but it is the most accurate way to describe what was done to the children by Mr Christie in collaboration with Ms Draper.”